Amalgam Anosov representations: Appendix: Projective Anosov Schottky groups and strongly amalgam Anosov representations

 The purpose of this appendix is to prove that strongly amalgam Anosov representations are amalgam Anosov.
 We recall that if $\Gamma$ is a one-ended, torsion-free hyperbolic group and $G$ is a semisimple Lie group with finite center, then $\rho\in\X$ is \emph{strongly amalgam Anosov} if there exists a pair $P^\pm$ of proper opposite parabolic subgroups so that $\rho|_{\Gamma_v}$ is $(P^+,P^-)$-Anosov for every Fuchsian or rigid vertex group $\Gamma_v$ in the JSJ decomposition of $\Gamma$.

-\begin{Theorem} Suppose that $\Gamma$ is a one-ended torsion-free word hyperbolic group and $G$ is a semisimple Lie group with finite center.
+\begin{Theorem} Suppose that $\Gamma$ is a one-ended, torsion-free word hyperbolic group and $G$ is a semisimple Lie group with finite center.
 If $\rho \in \X$ is strongly amalgam Anosov, then $\rho$ is amalgam Anosov. \end{Theorem}

 The proof is based on the fact, see Theorem \ref{thm:ConvexSchottky} below, that if one is given a well-positioned collection of biproximal elements of $\SL_d(\R)$, then one may pass to large enough powers that the group they generate is a free, projective Anosov group, i.e., a projective Anosov Schottky group.
 The existence of a result of this form has been well-known among experts.
+For example, in the typical situation where the Schottky group produced by Benoist \cite[Sec.
+6]{BenoistAnnals} is irreducible, it follows immediately that it is projective Anosov from results of Quint \cite[Prop.
+3.3]{QuintDynam} and Guichard-Wienhard \cite[Prop.
+4.10]{Guichard-Wienhard}.
+Kapovich, Leeb, and Porti \cite[Theorem 7.40]{KLP} previously established a generalization of Theorem \ref{thm:ConvexSchottky} to the setting of general semisimple Lie groups.
 Our proof of Theorem \ref{thm:ConvexSchottky} relies heavily on results and techniques of Benoist \cite{BenoistAnnals,Benoist} and Quint \cite{QuintDynam} as well as a criterion for a representation to be projective Anosov due to Gu\'eritaud--Guichard--Kassel--Wienhard \cite{GGKW}.
-See Kapovich--Leeb--Porti \cite[Theorem 7.40]{KLP} for an approach using very different techniques.

 Recall that a matrix $\gamma \in \SL_d(\R)$ is \emph{proximal} if its eigenvalue of maximal modulus is real and of multiplicity one.
 It is \emph{biproximal} if both $\gamma$ and $\gamma^{-1}$ are proximal.
 If $\gamma$ is proximal, then it has a unique attracting fixed point $\gamma^+ \in \RPd$, which is the eigenline associated to the eigenvalue of maximal modulus.
 Let $\gamma^- \in \RPddual$ denote the repelling hyperplane of $\gamma$.
 (We regularly use the identification of $\RPddual$ with the Grassmannian of hyperplanes in $\R^d$.)
 If $\rho:\Gamma\to \SL_d(\R)$ is projective Anosov with associated limit maps $\xi:\partial\Gamma\to \RPd$ and $\theta:\partial\Gamma\to\RPddual$ and $c\in\partial_\infty\Gamma$ is an attracting fixed point of an element $\gamma\in\Gamma$, then $\rho(\gamma)$ is biproximal and